thirdweb-dev/typescript-sdk/etc/sdk.api.md

     estimator: GasCostEstimator<TokenERC721>;
     // (undocumented)
     metadata: ContractMetadata<TokenERC721, typeof NFTCollection.schema>;
-    mint(metadata: NFTMetadataInput): Promise<TransactionResultWithId<NFTMetadataOwner>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mint" is marked as @public, but its signature references "NFTMetadataInput" which is marked as @internal mint(metadata: NFTMetadataInput): Promise<TransactionResultWithId<NFTMetadataOwner>>;
-    mintBatch(metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintBatch" is marked as @public, but its signature references "NFTMetadataInput" which is marked as @internal mintBatch(metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
-    mintBatchTo(to: string, metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintBatchTo" is marked as @public, but its signature references "NFTMetadataInput" which is marked as @internal mintBatchTo(to: string, metadatas: NFTMetadataInput[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
-    mintTo(to: string, metadata: NFTMetadataInput): Promise<TransactionResultWithId<NFTMetadataOwner>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "mintTo" is marked as @public, but its signature references "NFTMetadataInput" which is marked as @internal mintTo(to: string, metadata: NFTMetadataInput): Promise<TransactionResultWithId<NFTMetadataOwner>>;
     // (undocumented)
     primarySale: ContractPrimarySale<TokenERC721>;